DENTSPLY SIRONA Inc at Jefferies London Healthcare Conference Tr

 Brandon Couillard - Jefferies LLC, Research Division - Equity Analyst

-All right.
-Good afternoon, everybody.
-Thanks for being here and welcome to the Jefferies 2022 London Healthcare Conference.
-I'm Brandon Couillard.
+We're going to get started.
+Good morning.
+Welcome to the Jefferies 2023 London Healthcare Conference.
+I'm Brandy Couillard.
 I cover the dental space here at the firm.
-It's my pleasure to have Dentsply Sirona with us at the conference this year.
+And very happy to have Dentsply Sirona with us back at the conference again this year.

-Two new faces, CEO; Simon Campion; and CFO, Glenn Coleman, thank you both for being here.
+Fresh out of their recent Investor Day meeting last week, we got CEO, Simon Campion; CFO, Glenn Coleman; as well as Group VP of Commercial Ops in EMEA, Gerry Campbell.
+So thanks so much for being here, fellas.

 Glenn G. Coleman - DENTSPLY SIRONA Inc. - Executive VP & CFO